Subscribers Type Defined

 Hard bounces result in the subscriber getting a “bounced” status within our system.
 Soft bounces are shown in the individual emails for a subscriber, but no action is taken against them since they are temporary issues.

-We define cold subscribers as anyone who hasn’t opened or clicked an email in the last 90 days and has been subscribed for at least 30 days.
+We define cold subscribers as anyone who hasn’t opened or clicked an email in the last 90 days.
+For subscribers who have been active for fewer than 90 days, we define cold subscribers as anyone who has been active for at least 30 days and has not opened or clicked an email in that time.

 Keep in mind that because of how open rates are calculated (based on displaying images or clicking a link) someone could have read your email without triggering an open.
 More on Cold Subscribers can be found here.